RenLabBioinformatics/MATK/readme.md

 are simulated data of treated condition. 'control.bed' and 'treated.bed' are the peak-calling result.
 The 'single_site_treated.bed' is the result for the single-nucleotide-resolution of treated condition.
 'quantification_treated.bed' is the quantification result and 'diff.txt' is the differentiation result between two condition.
+It would take several minutes to complete the analysis.

 <br>